 BMPs will be implemented to minimize storm water contact with waste materials and prevent waste discharges (Construction BMP Factsheet WM-5 Solid Waste Management).
 Solid waste should be removed and disposed off-site at least weekly at a proper receiving facility.
-Any chemicals will be stored in the shipping containers or sheds.
+Any chemicals will be stored in the processing building.
 Chemical wastes will be appropriately and clearly marked in containers and segregated from other non-waste materials.